Google Workspace

 Navigate to: admin.google.com → Account → Account settings

-Still in the Admin console, go to Account → Account settings.
-Find and copy your Customer ID — it starts with "C" followed by numbers.
+Most organizations can skip this step — leave the Customer ID field blank in Clariti.
+If you manage a reseller account: still in the Admin console, go to Account → Account settings and copy your Customer ID — it starts with "C" followed by numbers.

 The Customer ID is NOT your domain name.
 It's the alphanumeric ID on the Account settings page that starts with "C" followed by numbers (like C03xyz123).
 Using your domain name (like company.com) will fail with a cryptic error.